chunkyen/rtmp-nginx-docker-lab/README.md

 Note: The intial lab was only tested on Windows server 2019 with the container feature and Docker installed

 **Additional to do and enhancements**
-- Implement health check for the NGINX load balancer
+- Configure NGINX load balancer to perform health check on NGINX1 and NGINX2
 - Ensure the lab works on Docker on Windows 10 using Windows container
 - Make the lab works on Linux container
 - Use Docker compose